binbang12/minimalistphotography/README.md

    We normally give new mods a few days to do Top 25 Flairs and Congratulations on the sub before moving onto the next training step.
 Let us know if you would prefer to move forward with the next training step sooner.

-11. **Over the next couple days, ensure that the new mod has understood the instructions up until now, and is congratulating members and assigning flairs as needed.
-In addition, make sure that they are continuing to do the comments from Step 5.
+**Over the next couple days, ensure that the new mod has understood the instructions up until now, and is congratulating members and assigning flairs as needed.
+In addition, make sure that they are continuing to do the comments as taught earlier in the training.
 If you notice a lack of welcome comments or congrats/flairs, feel free to give them a gentle nudge or ask them if they need help with anything.**

+### Queue
+---
+*This section covers training a new mod to aid in Queue.
+For each new mod learning Queue, the steps below should be completed, with adjustments made as needed on a case-by-case basis.*

-12. **After a couple days have passed since Step 8, you should now give the new mod a choice between continuing on with training (Queue), or sticking with what they've learned so far.
-If they choose to continue with the training, proceed to [Queue](#Queue), otherwise, you can stop here.
+**After a couple days have passed since Step 8, you should now give the new mod a choice between continuing on with training (Queue), or sticking with what they've learned so far.
+If they choose to continue with the training, proceed with this module, otherwise, you can stop here.
 Please also make sure to give the mod the "General" role on Discord.**

    You've been doing an amazing job so far, and now you have a choice.
 You can either:

    \- Stop the training now, and continue to help with Welcome Comments, Congrats, and flairs, with the option to continue at a later date.
    \- Continue on and learn queue, which is where we vote and decide on whether or not a post is minimalist.

    Either option is fine, so it's up to you.

-### Queue
----
-*This section covers training a new mod to aid in Queue.
-For each new mod learning Queue, the steps below should be completed, with adjustments made as needed on a case-by-case basis.*

-1. **Once the new mod has decided to continue with the training and learn queue, have them learn a little bit more about minimalistphotography.**
+1. **If the new mod has decided to continue with the training and learn queue, have them learn a little bit more about minimalistphotography.**

    Before you start voting in queue, I ask that you please take a look at our subreddits description, the links in our subreddits side bar, and the conversations in the defining-minimalism channel in our Discord server to give you a better sense of what minimalist photography is.
 You can also take a look at the posts in our sub to see what our mods consider minimalist.
 Let me know when you've done this, and we'll continue!